Education, health and care plans for children with SEND

 More information on EHC plans

-If your child has an EHC plan or a statement of special educational needs (SSEN), we will review your child or young person’s progress at least every 12 months.
+If your child has an EHC plan we will review your child or young person’s progress at least every 12 months.
 If your child is under five, their progress will be reviewed every six months.
 The reviews will focus on their progress towards the outcomes in the EHC plan.
 The review will also consider whether these goals and supporting targets are still appropriate.

 Decision making and appeals for EHC plans